sheats/ltse/README.md

 ### Notes:

 I noticed after awhile that a huge focus of my code and testing started to be focused on data validation.
-Since the data being used is known I decided to stop focusing on data validation since it seems to be over-engineering for this excercise.
+Since the data being used is known for this exercise I decided to stop focusing on data validation since it seems to be over-engineering for these requirements.
 In a real system we'd def want validate all data coming in before sending it off to the trading system.